Flink Kubernetes Deployment¶

 (for Flink Application) and FlinkSessionJob

-Custom Resources for Session (Confluent flink supports application mode only).
+Custom Resources for Session (Confluent Managed for Flink supports application mode only and is using a new CRD for FlinkApplication

 The FlinkDeployment spec is here and is used to define Flink application (will have a job section) or session cluster (only job and task managers configuration).